How important has sustainability become for businesses?

 But here's the bottom line: businesses must now take climate change seriously and start thinking about how it will impact their operations.

-How will this affect public companies?
+How will this affect public companies and retail brands?

 The new rule would put pressure on public companies to address their climate risks and emissions.